 and degree audit.
 For students entering Fall 2015 or later: as an integral part of

-to accept roles.
+but not required, to accept roles.

 three days.
 Areas of strengths and weaknesses in rehearsal, performance, academics,

 and career planning will be highlighted for each student.
 Faculty will also include